The Zone (Enter Shikari album)

-The Zone is the first compilation album by British rock band Enter Shikari.
+The Zone is the first compilation album by the English rock band Enter Shikari.
 It was announced on 1 October 2007 by one of the members of Ambush Reality and was released on 12 November 2007.
 The compilation features b-sides, demos and a remix by Rou's side-project, Routron 5000.
 The first few released have 2 hidden tracks, these were put on by mistake.
 Three tracks are from the BBC Radio 1 Zane Lowe Session performance.

 There is also a limited run of The Zone with only four tracks on it.